-98 II.
+85 II.
 SONIFYING DATA

-- The JythonMusic software described in Manaris and Brown 10 was used to convert a data series into MIDI commands and drive a synthesizer.
-The concepts and terms we use to convert data to music are: - Pitch: One of 128 frequencies (spanning 10.75 octaves of the 12-tone equal-tempered scale), from 8.18 Hz [C{-1}] 12.54 kHz [G_9]), with Middle C (C4, 261.63 Hz) roughly in the middle at position 60.
-Twenty one pitches are added below the lowest key on the piano and 19 pitches above the highest key.
+The JythonMusic software described in Manaris and Brown was used to convert a data series into MIDI commands and drive a synthesizer.
+The concepts and terms we use to convert data to music are:

+- Pitch: One of 128 frequencies (spanning 10.75 octaves of the 12-tone equal-tempered scale), from 8.18 Hz [C-1] 12.54 kHz [G9]), with Middle C (C4, 261.63 Hz) roughly in the middle at position 60.
+Twenty one pitches are added below the lowest note on the piano and 19 pitches above the highest note.
 A range of only 128 values is small compared to the linear range of many solar and geophysical data sets.
 It is also small compared to the pitch discrimination of human ears.
-Untrained humans can discern pitch changes of $\approx 0.3\%$, so roughly 43000 pitches would be necessary to resolve that frequency range.
+Untrained humans can discern pitch changes of ≈ 0.3%, so roughly 43000 pitches would be necessary to resolve that frequency range.
 However, the MIDI standard only allows limited microtones at that spacing.
-Images encoded with the Joint Photographic Experts Group (JPEG12) algorithm have pixel values ranging from 0-255 (either in separate channels or through a color table), so we have only half of the range in pitches.
-Transforming data that varies by several orders of magnitude into logarithms can compress the range to small enough to sonify.
+Images encoded with the Joint Photographic Experts Group (JPEG10) algorithm have pixel values ranging from 0-255 (either in separate channels or through a color table), so we have only half of the range in pitches.
+Transforming data that varies by several orders of magnitude into logarithms can compress the range to small enough to sonify. - Duration and Tempo: The duration (or length) of pitches and rests (periods of time without any sound) are specified with a floating point number that can vary from 0 (no time) to 1 (a quarter note) to 4 (corresponds to a whole note) and longer.
+The tempo of a piece is the speed at which the pitches and rests are heard.
+Tempo is specified by the number of beats per minute (bpm); where a quarter note (QN in JythonMusic) is one beat.
+Durations are relative to the tempo of the piece, increasing the tempo proportionally reduces the duration of all pitches and rests.
+We commonly use sixteenth notes in the image sonifications.
+A sixteenth note has a duration of 0.25 relative to a quarter note.